MaulanaMutaqin/MaulanaMutaqin/README.md

 - 👋 Hi, I’m @MaulanaMutaqin
-- Market strategist with a two-years experience in Indonesia market: exposed in field of MSME, and recently part of a travel startups.Certified data scientist & analyst.
+- Data analyst and scientists wannabe
-- Always eager to learn about new things and determined to grow as a great Business Intelligence
+- Always eager to learn about new things
-- 👀 I’m interested in punk and star wars
+- 🎸 glued to the stratocaster
-- 🌱 I’m currently learning Python and R
+- 🌱 currently learning Python and R
-- 💞️ I’m looking to collaborate on any machine learning project
+- 💻 I’m looking to collaborate on any machine learning project
 - 📫 How to reach me maulanaqinqin@gmail.com

 <!---